hgriesbauer/resultsDemo/README.md

     need;
 3. After downloading, you can quickly work with the data in R; and
 4. Development team is very responsive and great to work with\!

-A few limitations I have run into using these packages:

-1. Generally, only spatial data can be downloaded;
-2. Broadband issues - there are times where downloading data from `bcdata` has been slow;
-3. Because packages are under development, there are some bugs (usually mistakes from my end\!).

 ## Getting started